How to visit the spectacular pre-hispanic city of Uxmal

 Should you have time for one archaeological site only, visiting the Uxmal ruins should be your pick, with no hesitation!
 It is in fact my favorite, actually one of them.

 Yes I know, if you have never been to Chichen-Itza, that should be your priority no doubt, although, between Uxmal and Chichen-Itza, my favorite will remain Uxmal.

 However, Uxmal for me is indeed one of the best Mayan ruins in Yucatan, although I don’t like to call them ruins, but, more properly, archeological sites.

 Besides being amazingly beautiful consider that from Merida to Uxmal is only a 1-hour drive on a tranquil road and once you are in the area, there are many other great sites and cenotes to check out.
 You are in fact right on the way to the Ruta Puuc which I will talk about in another article.

-I went to visit the pre-hispanic town for the 3rd time and, as always, I was in awe before its beauty and grandeur, that overwhelming feeling that you have when you stand before an amazing work of art.
+I went to visit the pre-hispanic town for the 3rd time and, as always, I was in awe of its beauty and grandeur, that overwhelming feeling that you have when you stand before an amazing work of art.

 In 1996 it has been made a UNESCO world heritage site, so I guess I am not the only one to be fascinated by Uxmal.